 So, five times a day someone walks in looking stressed and un-confident, and (nearly) five times a day someone walks out looking better.
 Sometimes amazingly better: if I wanted a measure of how likely a student is to succeed it would be in how well they can take tools I’ve offered, and use them on their own subject, in their own way.
 Interestingly, it’s by no means always the most polished-seeming students who have that kind of intelligence.
 Some others are always going to struggle, but it's a very rare student indeed who made no progress at all despite my efforts and those of my fellow Fellow, playwright Annie Caulfield.
 And it can make a huge difference just to say, “No, you’re not the only one who finds essay-writing baffling and difficult.
 But it’s not magic, it’s just a set of skills that people can learn, and I know you can learn them too.”

-All in all, it’s one of the most rewarding jobs I’ve ever had, not just because you can make such a difference by such straightforward means, but because the range of subjects and levels is pure joy for my novelist’s, fox-type brain.
+All in all, it’s one of the most rewarding jobs I’ve ever had, not just because you can make such a difference by such straightforward means; the range of subjects and levels is also pure joy for my novelist’s, fox-type brain.
 From the FSA Photographers of the American Depression, to the patterns and psychologies of online consumption of foreign TV, and the writing of History in Ancient Greece, I get to do kinds of thinking and play with stuff that novels never offer me.
-I've helped with poetry for an installation and case studies for various Therapies, number-crunching for Anthropology, literature reviews for Music and structure for absolutely everything.
+I've helped with poetry for a Fine Arts sound installation and case studies for various Therapies, number-crunching for Anthropology, literature reviews for Music and structure for absolutely everything.
 Yes, I’m really rather familiar with that particular first-year Social Work essay, let alone comma splices and dangling modifiers, but each student is different.
 And that makes all the difference.